milIE: Modular & Iterative Multilingual Open Information Extraction: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textsc{MiLIE} a multilingual OpenIE system that extracts triples by extracting parts of the triple iteratively. \textsc{MiLIE} allowed us to answer the question of how different sentence constructions and languages affect the difficulty of extracting different elements of a triple.
-We found that it is indeed true that certain triples are easier to exploit if the predicate is extracted first while other triples can be easily extracted with subject first extraction.
-We were able to exploit such variations by aggregating extractions from multiple extraction strategies resulting in improved performance.
-We also demonstrated how \textsc{MiLIE} can be combined seamlessly with rule based systems for improving performance, especially in the multilingual setting.
-Although our experiments were focused on the OpenIE task, we believe that the insights gained can be translated to other information extraction tasks where extractions are coupled to each other.
+We introduced \textsc{milIE}, a modular \& iterative multilingual OpenIE system.
+We confirmed our hypothesis that it is beneficial to extract triple slots iteratively which allows us to extract easier slots first.
+Our experiments on English as well as five low resource languages uncovered that, with the exception of Arabic, triples are easier to extract if the predicate is extracted first followed by the subject and object.
+More importantly we discovered that extracting triples using multiple extraction pathways is superior than the standard single extractions especially in the multilingual setting.
+We also demonstrated how \textsc{milIE} can be combined seamlessly with rule based systems for improving performance.
+Although our experiments were focused on the OpenIE task, we believe that the insights gained can be translated to other information extraction tasks with coupled extractions.
 We plan to explore such connections in the future.